homeflow/homeflowjs-docs/docs/getting-started/redux.md

 ## `withHomeflowState`

-You should wrap any top-level components in the `withHomeflowState` HOC before rendering them:
+You should wrap any top-level React components in the `withHomeflowState` HOC before rendering them:

 ```jsx
 import React from 'react';